The Power of Visualization is Fascinating. But it Can Be Elusive too.

 Researches mapped participants’ brains before, during, and after the experiment.
-In the end, people of both groups played the sequence they had learned on the piano while a computer monitored the accuracy.
+In the end, both groups played the sequence they had learned on the piano while a computer monitored the accuracy.

-Surprisingly, visualization alone had facilitated equal physical changes in the participants’ motor systems as those who had trained on the piano.
+Surprisingly, visualization alone had facilitated equal physical changes in the participants’ motor systems as those trained on the piano.
 Further, both groups displayed corresponding brain maps and comparable piano playing skills.

 Imagination and Performance Are Equal to Our Brains

 What seems incredible for the general observer does, however, add up from a neuroscientific point of view.
 Because for the brain imagining and performing an action is the same thing.

 Brain scans reveal that both visualization and action stimulate numerous areas in the brain.
 Case in point, when people visualize the letter A with their eyes closed and look at the letter A. Both equally activate the primary visual cortex in the brain.
 So, the power of visualization improves performance.

 You can even use visualization to strengthen your muscles, as various studies have demonstrated.
 In one such study, medical doctors Guang Yue and Kelly Cole analyzed two groups of participants.
 The first group did physical exercise over four weeks – 15 finger contractions with a 20-second rest in between them.
 The second group just imagined doing the task, including a voice cheering them on to contract harder.
 After four weeks, participants of the group that had performed the physical exercise recorded an increase in muscle strength of 30 percent.
 And participants of the visualization group weren’t far of with an increase in power of 22 percent.

 Five Key Aspects to Unleash the Power of Visualization

 So far, we have established the nature and principles of mental imagery.
 And we have confirmed that visualization has a solid grounding in science, i.e., it does work.